Skip to main content

 • Eighty percent (80%) of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion

-• At least 80% of program students complete will complete program/degree requirements within 3 years (B.S. in Dietetics) or 4 years (ABM)
+• At least 80% of program students will complete the program and degree (BS and MS) requirements within 4.5 years.

 • Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation